inverno-io/inverno-mods/inverno-sql-vertx/README.md

 db_uri="postgres://user:password@localhost:5432/sample_db"
 ```

 > If you want to connect to a particular RDBMS, don't forget to add a dependency to the corresponding Vert.x SQL client implementation.
-Vert.x currently supports DB2, MSSQL, MySQL and PostgreSQL.
+Vert.x currently supports DB2, MSSQL, MySQL, PostgreSQL and Oracle.

-The pool can be configured as well:
+The connection pool can be configured as well:

 ```plaintext
 pool_maxSize=20